terraquad/integral/README.md

 - The server will log the lists to the console and to Discord (see `sendListsToDiscord` below)
 - It will also log whenever the mod isn't installed client-side and can differentiate between Java and Bedrock/Geyser players
-- Players will be notified when a server sends a list request for the first time
+- Players will be notified when servers send list requests for the first time

 ### Drawbacks